 - log_dir – Directory for H2O logs to be stored if a new instance is started.
 Default directory is determined by H2O internally.

 - log_level – The logger level for H2O if a new instance is started.

 - ice_root – A directory where H2O stores its temporary files.
 Default location is determined by tempfile.mkdtemp().

 - port – Port where to start the new server.
 This could be either an integer, or a string of the form “DDDDD+”, indicating that the server should start looking for an open port starting from DDDDD and up.

 - name – name of the h2o cluster to be started

-:param extra_classpath List of paths to libraries that should be included on the Java classpath. :param verbose: If True, then connection info will be printed to the stdout. :param jvm_custom_args Custom, user-defined arguments for the JVM H2O is instantiated in :param bind_to_localhost A flag indicating whether access to the H2O instance should be restricted to the localmachine (default) or if it can be reached from other computers on the network.
+- bind_to_localhost – A flag indicating whether access to the H2O instance should be restricted to the local machine (default) or if it can be reached from other computers on the network.
 Only applicable when H2O is started from the Python client.

 Return True if the server process is still running, False otherwise.

 Shut down the server by trying to terminate/kill its process.

 First we attempt to terminate the server process gracefully (sending SIGTERM signal).
 However after _TIME_TO_KILL seconds if the process didn’t shutdown, we forcefully kill it with a SIGKILL signal.